ivklisurova/personal-blog-flask/README.md

 * [Contact](#contact)

 ### General info
-Personal blog that provides to admin to add, edit, delete posts.
-The users can create accounts and to comment posts.
+Personal blog that provides admin opportunity to add, edit, delete posts.
+The users can create accounts and comment posts.

 ### Technologies
 - Flask